openstack/manila/doc/source/contributor/driver_requirements.rst

   that can replicate between each other;
 - replication_type: string specifying the type of replication supported by the driver.
 Can be one of ('readable', 'writable' or 'dr').
+- security_service_update_support: boolean specifying whether the driver supports updating or adding security services in an already deployed share server.
+It defaults to ``False``.

 Below is an example of drivers with multiple pools. "my" is used as an example vendor prefix: